Cellphone tracking reveals coronavirus hit to U.S. economy

 When President Donald Trump declared a national emergency on March 13, there was an initial rush to grocery stores.
 Then visits to retail outlets overall collapsed by half in the following days, as even Americans who questioned the severity of the crisis appeared to accept it.

-Since then, retail visits have remained deeply depressed according to a new foot traffic scorecard.
+Since then, retail visits have remained deeply depressed according to a new foot traffic scorecard https://unacast-2019.webflow.io/covid19/covid-19-retail-impact-scoreboard that breaks down the data by state and industry.

+To view Reuters graphics comparing California and South Dakota retail traffic, click:

 The New York firm tracks anonymized cellphone data from millions of people who opted to share their location through different apps, and cross-references it with physical "points of interest" including department stores, airports and other consumer-facing locations.